asigalov61/Optimus-VIRTUOSO/README.md

 GPT3 + RGA(RPR) = AWESOME

-If OpenAi's MuseNet and Google Piano Transformer could have a baby, that would be it :)
+If OpenAi's MuseNet and Google's Piano Transformer could have a baby, that would be it :)

 [![Open In Colab][colab-badge2]][colab-notebook2]